Dr Stefano Caserta

 I am a Fellow of the Higher Education Academy.
 I take part in teaching and assessment activities in the Biomedical Science Subject Group at the University of Hull.
 My teaching interests mostly include Immunology and Cellular and Molecular Biology.
 I take part in lectures, tutorials and one-to-one teaching activities.

 I supervised a number of students in the lab in my past career, including many successful researchers and scientists who are now progressing well in their career.
-If you are a student interested in coming to the lab, please contact me at s.caserta@hull.ac.uk.
+If you are a recent biomedical/biological science / infection and immunity / medicine graduate and would like to join my lab to study any of the above areas, either as a Master or PhD/MD student, please do get in contact: stefano.caserta@hyms.ac.uk

 Recent outputs